maciejjo/backup-box/README.md

 backup-box
 ==========

-Python script to backup directories to Dropbox
+Python script to backup directories to Dropbox.